raulvazquez7/analytics-engineer-challenge/Part1/README.md

 DECLARE start_month DATE DEFAULT DATE_SUB(analysis_month, INTERVAL 11 MONTH);  -- Define the window start date
 ```

-The first and second subqueries are just the extraction of data from our two main tables: orders, where purchases are recorded, and merchants, where we have the necessary merchant_name information.
+The first and second subqueries are just the extraction of data from our two main tables: **orders**, where purchases are recorded, and **merchants**, where we have the necessary merchant_name information.

 ```sql
 WITH orders AS (